-- Small funds (two-types: self-managed super funds and small APRA funds.
+- Small funds, which have fewer than 4 members in each fund (two-types: self-managed super funds and small APRA funds.
 APRA stands for the Australian Prudential Regulation Authority, the main super regulator)

 Let’s deal with the big numbers first.
-Based on statistics released in November 2014, there were 542,468 super funds in Australia as at September 2014, and 542,065 of these super funds were small funds (super funds with fewer than 5 members).
-Nearly all small funds are self-managed super funds (SMSFs) (539,375 commonly known as DIY super funds, and 2,690 of small funds are small APRA funds).
+Based on statistics released in August 2015, there were around 560,000 super funds in Australia as at June 2015, and 559,422 of these super funds were small funds (super funds with fewer than 5 members).
+Nearly all small funds are self-managed super funds (SMSFs) (556,998) and a fraction of small funds are small APRA funds (2,424).

 Briefly, the following are the four types of managed superannuation fund:

 - Industry fund.
 An industry fund usually caters for workers from a particular industry but many of them are now available to anyone.
-There are roughly about 45 industry funds.
+As at June 2015, there are 43 industry funds.

 - Company/corporate fund.
 A company or corporate fund is generally a super fund with membership only open to employees working for that company.
 You can’t choose a company fund but you may choose to remain in a company fund, if you’re an employee of the company and an existing fund member.
 Some company funds permit relatives of existing members to join too.
-There are roughly about 80 corporate super funds.
+As at June 2015, there are 37 corporate super funds.

 - Public sector fund.
 A public sector fund is only available to public sector (government) employees and, in some cases, ex-public sector employees.
 You can’t choose a public sector fund although some of them let you choose to remain a contributing member when you leave the public sector – in these circumstances you may be able to arrange for your new employer to contribute to your public sector fund.
-There are about 35 public sector funds.
+As at June 2015, there are 19 public sector funds.

-As mentioned earlier, you can also consider opening a Retirement Savings Account (RSA): you can choose from 10 RSAs.
+Retirement Savings Accounts: Although not considered a super fund, you can also choose a Retirement Saving Account, which is a bank-savings-account- style of super product.
+You can choose from 10 RSAs.
 An RSA is a low-risk and low-return superannuation account provided by banks and other financial organisations.
 RSAs, however, are more a parking vehicle rather than a long-term investment option.
-RSAs represent one-tenth of a mere 1 per cent of all money invested in the superannuation market.
+RSAs represent just one-tenth of a mere 1 per cent of all money invested in the superannuation market.

-Note: Unless you’re already a member of a company fund (although some company super funds permit relatives of employees to become members) or, already a member of a public sector fund, an employee can generally only choose from three types of super funds:
+Unless you’re already a member of a company fund (although some company super funds permit relatives of employees to become members) or, you’re already a member of a public sector fund, an individual can generally only choose from three types of super funds:

 - Industry funds